 - Music in Religious Observances.
 Seminary religious observances generally fall under the performance exemption for religious service.
 However, printing sheet music in worship aids is not permitted without a license or permission from the copyright holder.
 Similarly, performed music may not be recorded or streamed, even if it is part of the service, without similar permission.
 For this reason, the Seminary maintains umbrella licenses for many pieces.
 It is incumbent on the community member planning to record or stream to ascertain whether the scheduled works are fully licensed. - Classroom Exemption.
 Certain educational usage of materials are clearly protected by a classroom exemption to the copyright law.
-Before using in class, instructors should use the Seminary's Fair Use Checklist and, if uploading to the LMS for a specifically distance course, the TEACH Checklist to verify that the planned usage is exempt.
+Before using in class, instructors should use the Seminary's Fair Use Checklist.
+If uploading to the LMS for a specifically distance course, see the Digital and Streamed Audiovisual Materials section on page 16 and use the TEACH Checklist to verify that the planned usage is exempt.